GayePaapIsaac/scrapy_tutoriel/README.md

 # scrapy_tutoriel
 ### Content

-Content
-    -Introduction to Scrapy: The Data Collection Framework for the Web -1.
-What is Scrapy?
+1. Introduction to Scrapy: The Data Collection Framework for the Web
+2. What is Scrapy?
-    -2.
-Architecture of Scrapy
+3. Architecture of Scrapy
-    -3.
-Installing Scrapy
+4. Installing Scrapy
-     -     Get started on ubuntu
+     Get started on ubuntu
-    -4.
-Creating a Scrapy project
+5. Creating a Scrapy project
-    -5.
-Creating a Scrapy Spider
+6. Creating a Scrapy Spider
-    -6.
-Storage of collected data
+7. Storage of collected data
-    -7.
-Closing
-### Ordered List

-1. First item
-2. Second item
-3. Third item
+8. conclusion

 ## Basic Syntax